pranaysawant/Memes-Classification-Model-End-to-End-Solution/README.md

 ## Deploy Model

-1. deploy model on andriod environment
+1. Deploy model on andriod environment
-2. deploy moodel on server using flask
+2. Deploy moodel on server using flask

 ### 1. Deploy model on andriod environment
 We fine-tune couple of models. **MOBILE-NET** model on fine tuned and convert to .tflite using **TFLite** library.
 Full code can be found